CBE JU funded rural biorefarmeries logo

 • CARHUE PIGGERIES LIMITED CORK, Ireland

-• CARBERY FOOD INGREDIENTS LIMITED Cork, Ireland
+• CARBERY FOOD INGREDIENTS LIMITED CORK, Ireland

-• UNIVERSITA DEGLI STUDI DI ROMA UNITELMA SAPIENZA Roma, Italy
+• UNIVERSITA DEGLI STUDI DI ROMA UNITELMA SAPIENZA ROMA, Italy

 • STICHTING WAGENINGEN RESEARCH Wageningen, Netherlands